Zoran Filipović: Club career

 Filipović, born 6 February 1953, in Titograd, SR Montenegro, FPR Yugoslavia, made his name in Yugoslavia as a potent striker with Red Star Belgrade, during more than ten seasons at the club (5 June 1969 to 29 June 1980).
 He played a total of 520 games for the club scoring 302 goals.
 He was the Yugoslav First League top scorer in 1976–77 season with 21 goals.
 He also still holds the club record for most goals in European competitions – scoring 28 goals for Red Star in European Cup, Cup Winners' Cup and UEFA Cup.

 His first stop abroad was a season at Club Brugge in Belgium, scoring eight goals in 21 league matches.
 In the summer of 1981, 28-year-old Filipović joined the reigning Portuguese champions S.L.
 Benfica where over the following three seasons he scored 28 goals in 54 league matches.
-Zoran Filipović also guided the club Benfica to the 1983 UEFA Cup Final against R.S.C.
+Filipović also guided the club Benfica to the 1983 UEFA Cup Final against R.S.C.
 Anderlecht, being the top scorer of that season's competition and scoring memorable goals for the Portuguese in the quarterfinal against A.S.
 Roma and in the semifinal against Universitatea Craiova.

 Filipović ended his career with Boavista FC (1984–1986) when he became the assistant coach at the same club.